mayusrg/fire_training/README.md

 # specific instructutions

 ## create a folder
-where your downloaded datasets will go
+where your downloaded datasets will go. _yolo11n.pt is here._

-yolo11n.pt is here.

 ## activate your environment
 go to your folder full of datasets